giantswarm/mayu/docs/configuration.md

 ```

 This snippet will be merged into the `cloud-config` file, so the right
 indentation must be taken into account.
-The CoreOS [network
+The Container Linux [network
 configuration](https://coreos.com/os/docs/latest/network-config-with-networkd.html)
 defines the
 [systemd-networkd](http://www.freedesktop.org/software/systemd/man/systemd.network.html)